evaou/typescript-leetcode/README.md

 - get nodes in their underlying order

 #### Heap
-- is as compact as possible
+- as compact as possible
 - left child is filled first
 - no ordering between siblings
-- for priority queue, graph traversal
+- easily represent with an array
 - parent node at array index *n*, left node at *2n+1*, right node at *2n+2*
 - child node at array index *n*, parent node at *floor((n-1)/2)*
-- sink down: delete root, replace with last item, and swap with larger child
+- sink down: delete root, replace with last item, and swap with larger/smaller child
+- for graph traversal

 ##### MaxBinaryHeap
 - parent nodes are larger than child ones

 ##### MinBinaryHeap
 - parent nodes are smaller than child ones
+- priority queue: lower number means higher priority